kd-boss/CAT/README.md

 The library has a standard structure.

-there's Set, Read, and Answer for all of the commands of the radio.
+there's Set, Read, and Answer for all of the commands of the radio that support each function.
+Some functions only have a Set, such as switching between VFOA and VFOB.

 Set generates the data to be sent to the radio to change a setting, such as VFO, and the commands all have an appropriate type.